NVIDIAGameWorks/RayTracingDenoiser/README.md

     NrdIntegration_SetResource(userPool, ...);
 };

-// Better use "true" if NRI texture wrappers are non-volatile between frames bool enableDescriptorCaching = true;
+// Better use "true" if resources are not changing between frames (i.e. are not suballocated from a heap) bool enableDescriptorCaching = true;

 NRD.Denoise(frameIndex, *nriCommandBuffer, commonSettings, userPool, enableDescriptorCaching);